 In the training, participants learned how to produce biocontrol agents and had practical sessions.
-They were supported by the CABI BioProtection Portal which enables users to discover information about registered biocontrol and biopesticide products
+The CABI BioProtection Portal supported them by enabling users to discover information about registered biocontrol and biopesticide products.

 Some activities included master trainers showing participants host insect, Corcyra and the biocontrol agent, Trichogramma chilonis, and education on the process of producing important macrobial biocontrol agents like Chrysoperla carnea and Reduviid bug.
 Trainers also stated the importance of maintaining a contamination-free pure culture.

 The training included a lesson on the most useful microbial bioprotection products like Trichoderma and Beauveria spp.
-The advantage of these two biocontrol agents are that they have considerable shelf life so they can be stored on agro-dealer shelves.
+The advantage of these two biocontrol agents is that they have a considerable shelf life, allowing them to be stored on agro-dealer shelves.
 However, often these biocontrol agents are not available.
 Therefore, understanding their basic characteristics can help in the production and efficacy in the field.

-Since these two biocontrol agents target important pests and diseases like bollworm, root rot and wilt disease, producing them could help manage pests and diseases in the cotton ecosystem.
+These two biocontrol agents target significant pests and diseases such as bollworm, root rot, and wilt disease.
+Producing them could effectively manage pests and diseases in the cotton ecosystem.

-Master trainers focused further on the mass production of these microbial pesticides through the process of sterilization, media preparation, inoculation, incubation and formulation.
+Master trainers focused further on the mass production of these microbial pesticides.
+They covered processes such as sterilization, media preparation, inoculation, incubation, and formulation.

-As part of the training, the participants visited an organic cotton farm where they learned about the different methods pertaining to organic cotton farming.
+As part of the training, participants visited an organic cotton farm.
+They learned about various methods related to organic cotton farming during the visit.

 Dr Malvika Chaudhary, Regional Coordinator Asia for Plantwise and Project Manager, said, “It is important to link producers at the local community level to nearby university and government science centres so that they can ensure the safe and proper use of the biocontrol agents.
 The master trainers also learned about quality control in biopesticides; a crucial part of biopesticide production.”